-Academic support accommodations that are provided to students with Special Needs are based on their condition's limitations and specialist's recommendations.
+Academic support accommodations that are provided to people of determination based on their condition's limitations and specialist's recommendations.

-Students with Special Needs can suffer from a physical, mental, or learning impairment/condition or disability that affects his/her lifestyle, limits one or more major life activities, and requires special accommodations.
+People of determination can suffer from a physical, mental, or learning impairment/condition or disability that affects his/her lifestyle, limits one or more major life activities, and requires special accommodations.

-- Physical Special Needs conditions like: Diabetes, Heart problems, Epilepsy, Cancer, and others. - Mental Special Needs conditions like: Anxiety, Depression, Asperger's Syndrome and others. - Learning disorders like: ADD/ADHD, Dyslexia, and Dyscalculia.
+- Physical conditions like: Diabetes, Heart problems, Epilepsy, Cancer, and others. - Mental conditions like: Anxiety, Depression, Asperger's Syndrome and others. - Learning disorders like: ADD/ADHD, Dyslexia, and Dyscalculia.

-Special Needs Accommodation Request Process
+Accommodation Request Process for People of Determination